RouxtAccess/laravel-openapi-test-/readme.md

 > How to make tests and which OpenAPI is supported check the [PHP Swagger Test](https://github.com/byjg/php-swagger-test).

- At the time of writing this readme OpenAPI 3 is partially supported.
+ Currently this supports json api's only, but it should be very easy to override any required functionality

  ## Install

  1. Require the package

     ```
-    composer require rouxtaccess/laravel-openapi-test
+    composer require --dev rouxtaccess/laravel-openapi-test
     ```

  ## Usage